Strona główna/EASTERN EUROPE. Noble impulse of logistics

 After the outbreak of the war, the nature of humanitarian aid was changing hour by hour, and then week by week.
 It was necessary to react quickly to new signals, to identify and correct mistakes while respecting the goodwill of all partners.
 This can be compared to skiing: a skier does not have a precise plan for balancing or turning.
 A skier simply has to know how to ski, or be able to react quickly to variable circumstances.

-Gradually, full-on support turned into less extensive assistance or into providing information about the possibilities of receiving help from other sources.
+Gradually, full-on support turned into less extensive assistance or into providing information about the possibility of receiving help from other sources.
 After four months, new problems emerged, such as the exploitation of the refugees in the workplace or the lack of stability in arrangements such as schooling for Ukrainian youths.
-As the aid shifted to administrative and bureaucratic structures, their actions did not always continue to be empathetic and well-organised.
+The aid shifted to being provided by administrative and bureaucratic structures, whose actions were not always empathetic and well-organised.

-With a drop of irony, it can be stated that in this matter refugees are on a par with Poles, but all of our other needs are met: we have jobs, somewhere to live, we know the language, and we are at home, we feel safe.
-Meanwhile, for a single mother with children from Ukraine, minor bureaucratic issues can be a major problem.
-For this reason, refugees should be treated somewhat “better” than the Polish majority.
+Of course, such problems affect also Poles but we have jobs, we know the language, we are at home and feel safe whereas for a single Ukrainian mother with children in a foreign country even minor bureaucratic issues can be a major problem.
+For this reason, refugees, who are mainly women with children, should be treated somewhat “better” than the Polish majority.
 Still, a number of Poles fail to understand the situation of the refugees and unnecessarily consider those privileges to be a form of inequality or even discrimination.

 Conclusions

 In order to help refugees in urgent need, we should first and foremost ensure that strangers are not strangers to us.
-It is also good to have NGOs in the city that are competent in direct, on-site humanitarian aid and to have at our disposal the social capital that enables rapid cross-sectoral cooperation.
-It means getting used to the foreignness of others and building day-to-day cooperation between many people and entities in advance.
+It is also good to have NGOs in the city that are competent in providing direct, on-site humanitarian aid and to have at our disposal the social capital that enables rapid cross-sectoral cooperation.
+This means getting used to the foreignness of others and building day-to-day cooperation between many people and entities in advance of any potential crisis.

-This type of actions will never be mass in numbers.
+These types of initiatives will never occur in mass numbers.
 Help is always pyramid-shaped: people who are the most supportive and active are situated at the very top, and those at the bottom, who are the least active, can, for instance, only share their homes.
 The point is to connect them into one system, and for others not to interfere with it.
 Cultural and social animators are particularly effective in such activities because they have the organisational skills, and they work for the common good, which spurs solidarity and cooperation.
 It is hard to deny that their impulse of heart was noble and sincere, and that their actions were logistically efficient.